mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 131 - Zero Argument Constructor/readme.md

  }

 // You 'pass' the essence to the object
-// So it does not mutate
+// So it doesn't mutate
 ```

 # Detection 🔍